sdolgin/fta-liftandshift-dcmigration/doc/replication.md

 ## **1 Capacity Planning for cores quotas**

 ### &nbsp;&nbsp;&nbsp;&nbsp;1.1\.
-Ensure subscription quotas has been increased for target VM SKU sizes and Azure resources needed to be created for the specific region.
+Ensure subscription quotas have been increased for target VM SKU sizes and Azure resources needed to be created for the specific region.

 ## **2 Replication Tools Planning and Implementation**
 ### &nbsp;&nbsp;&nbsp;&nbsp;2.1\.
 Plan for replication agents/appliances that will be needed to replicate the migration waves.